ipeis/HH-VAEM/README.md

 ```

 ### Help
-Use the <code>--help</code> option for documentation on the usage of each script.
+Use the <code>--help</code> option for documentation on the usage of any of the mentioned scripts.

 ## Contributors
 [Ignacio Peis](http://www.tsc.uc3m.es/~ipeis/index.html) <br>